 I’m ashamed to admit that not a single one of us was particularly thoughtful about our wine pairings at this point.
 We barely stopped talking to hear the explanations and tasting notes from our poor Mendoza Wine Camp tour guide, Emanuel, about each of the wines.

 Whereas this morning we had carefully admired how perfectly the tannins in our Cabernet Sauvignon contrasted with the fatty taste of our beef empanada, now we were 16 glasses deep and stoked on everything.
 We all loved every glass of wine served with the amazing food.

 My little notebook has this to say about our lunch: “6 wines.
 6 courses.
 OMG.” and “SO.
 MUCH.
 WINE.”
 Helpful.

-2 hours of stuffing ourselves flew by, and before we knew it we were chugging espresso and heading back into the van for our 4th and last winery tour at Bodega Benegas.
+2 hours of stuffing ourselves flew by, and before we knew it we were chugging espresso and heading back into the van for the 4th and last vineyard on our Mendoza Wine Tour: Bodega Benegas.